stygianguide/SoD2_AutoReroll_Mod/README.txt

    - Unzip all files from the mod ZIP package and place them together in one folder.

 2. Set Up the Game:
+   - Make sure that the game is set to English.
    - Switch to windowed mode and set the resolution to a 4:3 or 16:9 aspect ratio.

 3. Run the Mod: